Category Archives: Senior Life Style

 Senior Nomads AirBNB

 We recently read an article about older Americans who are living a nomadic life.
-In her powerful new book, Nomadland, award-winning journalist Jessica Bruder reveals the dark, depressing and sometimes physically painful life of a tribe of men and women in their 50s and 60s who are living out of an RV or trailer.
-They travel around the US in search of good weather and most of all jobs.
+In her powerful new book, Nomadland, award-winning journalist Jessica Bruder reveals the dark, depressing, and sometimes physically painful life of a tribe of men and women in their 50s and 60s who are living out of an RV or trailer.
+They travel around the US in search of good weather and, most of all, jobs.
 They find temporary jobs and work at these jobs while they last.
-Most are seasonal and very demanding physically.
+Most are seasonal and very physically demanding.
 There is another sector of seniors who fall into the category of Senior Nomads Airbnb.

-She also talks about some of them who live in Airbnb’s. these people have sold their homes or at the very least rented then out while they travel.
+She also talks about some of them who live in Airbnb’s.
+These people have sold their homes or, at the very least, rented them out while they travel.
 They have more money and are out to see the world.
-Some will work as well at part time jobs while they travel.
+Some will also work part-time jobs while they travel.
 They live off their pension and investments from their homes and are out to see the world.

 Senior Nomads Airbnb – RV Nomads – Locked in Place

-There are many people who cannot afford to travel and who either rent a home or live in the home they have had for years.
-They can barely live on their incomes and their homes are gradually falling apart because they cannot afford to keep them up.
-These folks might be termed as locked in place.
-They cannot sell and they cannot move, because it would just cost too much money.
-Money that they cannot afford.
+Many people cannot afford to travel and either rent a home or live in the home they have had for years.
+They can barely live on their incomes, and their homes are gradually falling apart because they cannot afford to keep them up.
+These folks might be termed locked in place.
+They cannot sell, and they cannot move because it would just cost too much money—money that they cannot afford.

 At least the folks who live out of their RV’s and travel around the US have a place to live and a home such as it is.
 As long as they can continue working, they can live and put food on the table.
 If they get sick and need medical treatment, they will be destitute and broke from medical bills.

-Use the guidelines provided by Airbnb to help you make arrangements, accepting credit cards, deposits and much more.
+Use Airbnb’s guidelines to help you make arrangements, accept credit cards, make deposits, and more.

 Living a Nomadic Semi Retired Lifestyle

-There is a disturbing trend that appears to have developed since the 2008 depression and the real estate crash.
-Many people are living a nomadic semi retired lifestyle.
-Many people lost their homes due to foreclosure, loss of jobs and also loss of savings.
-The value of homes plummeted and many found that their home was less than what they originally paid and less than their mortgage.
+A disturbing trend appears to have developed since the 2022 depression and the real estate crash.
+Many people are living a nomadic semi-retired lifestyle.
+Many people lost their homes due to foreclosure, job loss, and loss of savings.
+The value of homes plummeted, and many found that their home was less than what they originally paid and less than their mortgage.
 Many chose to walk away.

 Of course they would like something more permanent, but these kinds of jobs are long gone.
 They work at seasonal jobs for companies like Walmart and Amazon, or worse in the fields planting and picking crops.
 Hard work and they walk many miles every day.

 These folks are trying to survive and live as nomads traveling around the country, many living on less than $1000 a month.
-They lost their 401k investments in the market, they do not have a pension and they are too young in many cases to collect state and federal handouts.
-They need to work and survive on little money where ever they can.
+They lost their 401k investments in the market, they do not have a pension, and they are too young in many cases to collect state and federal handouts.
+They need to work and survive on little money wherever they can.

 Save